 Solar Panel Efficiency

 The majority of solar panels on domestic systems in the UK are around 10-20% efficient.
 Whilst this might sound like a low figure, a 4kw system could actually generate enough electricity to dramatically reduce your energy bills and carbon emissions.
-How efficient a panel is can be impacted by factors like its position on the roof, the efficiency of the system’s inverter and the type of material it is made of.
+Solar panel efficiency can be impacted by factors like position on the roof, the efficiency of the system’s inverter and the type of material it is made of.

 There are a few main factors that affect the efficiency of your solar panels.
 Most of these should be considered before you have the system installed and a reputable solar installer will be able to advise you on the best options for your home.

 Just a small amount of shade on a solar panel can have a big impact, in fact some reports suggest as little as just 10% of the panel being in shade can reduce its efficiency by up to 50%!
 Before installing solar panels on your home, the installer should carry out a shading analysis to evaluate any potential issues from obstructions like chimneys or trees.